Chantelsky/barenecessities-base/README.md

 You will need to run npm install sass and you're good to go.
 To watch changes you can either use a sass compiler (https://prepros.io/) or in the terminal enter sass --watch sass/style.scss:css/style.css

-For bigger projects, it is recommended to do file structure of 7-1 (https://itnext.io/structuring-your-sass-projects-c8d41fa55ed4)

 ## Code Example
 ```
 /*